hekonsek/tbdflow-vscode-extension/README.md

 - Run the extension:
   - Press `F5` (or go to `Run and Debug` and start "Run Extension").
   - A new "Extension Development Host" window opens.
 - In the new window, click the `tbdflow` icon in the Activity Bar.
 You should see a small form with Type, Message, and a Commit button.
-Submitting shows a confirmation toast.
+Submitting runs `echo tbdflow commit --type <type> --message <message>` and displays the command output at the bottom of the panel.

 ## Optional: Package as VSIX